Dark Star (film): Plot

 En route to their next target in the Veil Nebula, the Dark Star is hit by electromagnetic energy during a space storm, resulting in another on-board malfunction.
 Thermostellar Bomb #20 receives an erroneous order to deploy, but the ship's computer talks it back into the bomb bay.
 Subsequently, Pinback's alien activates the bomb circuits while loose from the storage room, causing Bomb #20 to again emerge from the bomb bay.
 Once again, the computer is able to convince the bomb to return to the bomb bay, but the bomb warns that it will not be persuaded again.
 An accident with a laser while the crew is preparing for a real bomb run seriously damages the ship's computer and disables the bomb release mechanism, causing Bomb #20 to become stuck in the bomb bay while counting down to detonation.
 This time the crew cannot convince the bomb to stand down.
 Doolittle revives Powell, who advises him to teach the bomb phenomenology.
 Doolittle space-walks out to have a philosophical conversation with the bomb, explaining that it cannot be sure that it has received a genuine detonation command.
 With seconds left until detonation, the bomb agrees to suspend its countdown while it ponders Doolittle's ideas.

 Pinback opens the airlock to admit Doolittle back into the ship, but accidentally ejects Talby, who was in the airlock attempting to repair the laser.
 Doolittle uses his rocket pack to go after Talby, who is in a space suit but has no maneuvering device.
 The bomb, meanwhile, has learned Cartesian doubt, and decides that all it can be sure of is its own existence and that its sole purpose in life is to explode.
 Proclaiming "Let there be light!", the bomb detonates, destroying Dark Star along with Pinback and Boiler.
 Talby and Doolittle, at a distance from the ship, are thrown clear.
 Talby drifts away with the Phoenix Asteroids, a traveling cluster with which he has long been fascinated.
-Doolittle, falling toward the unstable planet, finds an oblong hunk of debris and surfs into the atmosphere, to die as a falling star.
+Doolittle, falling toward the unstable planet, seems to be set to die as a falling star.
+However, he finds an oblong hunk of debris and surfs into the atmosphere, with his fate left ambiguous.